KatayamaLab/resutil/README.md

 ## What is Resutil

 **Resutil** is a utility to manage experimental result data obtained from Python projects.
 It also manages dependency such as codes and input data with result data.
-Data is synced to the cloud for team sharing and collaboration.
+Data is synced to Google Cloud Storage (or Google Drive) for team sharing and collaboration.

 ## Why choose Resutil?